SolveigBeen/SolBeen-CV-FE23/README.md

-Digital CV for Solveig Béen.
+## Digital CV for Solveig Béen.
+#### This is an examination task in course Frontend frameworks with React.
+35yhp at education for Frontend development.

 Web-site description: